Bank of Japan to weigh ‘pros and cons’ of rate hike in December, governor Ueda says

 The slow pace of hikes has been a factor behind a weakening yen, which has been a headache for government policymakers concerned about higher import costs stoking inflation.

-Asked about the yen on Monday, Ueda said that the weakness is likely to accelerate consumer inflation, a factor to which the BOJ must be vigilant in setting policy.
+Asked about the yen on Monday, Ueda said the weakness is likely to accelerate consumer inflation – a factor to which the BOJ must be vigilant in setting policy.

 Renewed declines in the yen has raised the prospect of currency intervention, highlighting the administration’s concern over the negative impact of the currency’s fall.

-Sources have told Reuters the BOJ is preparing markets for a possible interest rate hike as soon as December, reviving hawkish language as worries about sharp yen declines return and political pressure for the bank to keep its policy rate low fades.
+Sources have told Reuters the BOJ is preparing markets for a possible rate hike as soon as December, as worries about sharp yen falls return and political pressure to keep rates low fades.
 REUTERS

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.